Showing posts with label Mingling with the locals in County Mayo. Show all posts

 R. Linda:

 He was most helpful and told us of one not far, with "plenty of local flavour," we could take one of the golf carts, "joost sign dis form and dey be rioght out front dere."
-And so we did, we had the directions and off we went laughing at our deviousness.
+And so we did; we had the directions, and off we went, laughing at our deviousness.

-"Git on oop 'ere fair ladee and gee a toast ta yer hoosband, itz yer foogin' honeymoon sos make da moost of it."
+"Git on oop 'ere fair ladee and gee a toast ta yer hoosband, itz yer foogin' honeymoon, sos make da moost of it."

-But we weren't done, they decided Tonya should toast me in Gaelic, yes they did.
-And while she stumbled with the words they seemed satisfied she had got the toast so helping her up on top of the bar (oi, oi, oi!) she swayed and said, "I hold Gabriel Aloysius O'Sullivan responsible for me giving birth to ponies," or some such craziness.
+But we weren't done.
+They decided Tonya should toast me in Gaelic; yes, they did.
+And while she stumbled with the words, they seemed satisfied she had got the toast, so helping her up on top of the bar (oi, oi, oi!), she swayed and said, "I hold Gabriel Aloysius O'Sullivan responsible for me giving birth to ponies," or some such craziness.
 "Whadda I say?"
-She would ask and they'd lie like dogs that she said, "I love Gabriel Aloysius O'Sullivan and only him!"
+She would ask, and they'd lie like dogs that she said, "I love Gabriel Aloysius O'Sullivan and only him!"
 Each toast in Gaelic got more and more ridiculous.
 And they enjoyed the heck out of this charade.

-So besides losing the golf cart the next morning, I was sporting a hangover to rival all hangovers and the piece de resistance -- one huge pub bill.
+So, besides losing the golf cart the next morning, I was sporting a hangover to rival all hangovers and the piece de resistance -- one huge pub bill.
 Yup.
-Not to mention the strange looks from both sets of parents wondering how one glass of wine at dinner could affect the two of us so adversely.
-Oh yeah fun.
+Not to mention the strange looks from both sets of parents, wondering how one glass of wine at dinner could affect the two of us so adversely.
+Oh yeah, fun.

 Gabe